Colleges by Location

 Student Organizations

-If you are interested in music, you can join the University of Nebraska at Omaha band or chorus.
-For students with a talent for acting, there is a drama club.
-For students who have a passion for media and communication, University of Nebraska at Omaha publishes its own newspaper and has its own radio station.
+Students who like music can join the University of Nebraska at Omaha band or chorus.
+There is a drama club you can join if acting is something that interests you.
+Interested in media and communication?
+University of Nebraska at Omaha publishes its own newspaper and has its own radio station.

 Student Services

-At University of Nebraska at Omaha, there are many amenities required for a pleasant and safe life on campus.
+University of Nebraska at Omaha offers a number of services important for a pleasant and secure life on campus.

-There are emergency phone and alarm devices available around the clock.
-The dormitory entrances at the school are electronically controlled.
-There is a round-the-clock security patrol.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+The dormitory entrances are electronically operated.
+There is a security patrol that operates 24 hours a day.
 Theer is a nighttime transportation/escort service.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services and Women's Center are available to the students of University of Nebraska at Omaha.

 All in all, campus life at University of Nebraska at Omaha is rich and vibrant and provides everything most students need.